AgoraIO/Advanced-Video/Video-Call-with-Chat/OpenDuo-Android/README.md

 ## Introduction

-Built upon the Agora Video SDK and the Agora Signaling SDK, the Agora OpenDuo for Android is an open-source demo that integrates video chat into your Android applications.
+Built upon the Agora Video SDK and the Agora RTM SDK, the Agora OpenDuo for Android is an open-source demo that integrates video chat into your Android applications.

 This sample app allows you to:

-- Login the signaling server
+- Login the RTM server
 - Inquire whether the calling subscriber is online
 - Call each other
 - Accept or hang up a call